ashamis/ashamis.github.io/_pages/about.md

 Microsoft Research
 --------
 I am a Senior Research Software Engineer working on distributed systems and security.
-Throughout my tenure at Microsoft research, I have worked on consensus protocols, distributed transactional systems, systems for machine learning, mobile input, and other projects.
+Throughout my tenure at Microsoft research, I have worked on consensus protocols, distributed transactional systems, file systems, systems for machine learning, mobile input, and other projects.

 Imperial College London
 --------